Islam in Houston

-Houston, in the U.S. state of Texas, is home to a significant number of Muslim Americans.
-As of 2012 it has the largest Muslim population in Texas and the largest Muslim population in the Southern United States.
+As of 2012, the city of Houston has the largest Muslim population in Texas and the largest Muslim population in the Southern United States.
 That year, Kate Shellnut of the Houston Chronicle wrote that "Some estimate that Muslims make up 1.2 percent of the city's population."
+In 2025, Muslims are now estimated at over 3%.
 As of 2012 the estimated population of Muslims in Houston was around 63,000.
 As of today, there are over 209 mosques and storefront religious centers, with the largest being the Al-Noor Mosque (Mosque of Light) of the Islamic Society of Greater Houston (ISGH).

 In 2007 Barbara Karkabi of the Houston Chronicle wrote that the Sunni and Shia Muslims "generally enjoy good relations in Houston."
 The University of Houston has separate student organizations for Sunni Muslims and Shia Muslims, the mostly-Sunni Muslim Students Association and the Shia Association of Muslim Students.

 As of 1990 the ISGH served as the main Sunni mosque system in Houston, as in that year it had multiple branches there, and as of 2000, most Sunni mosques in the city are a part of the ISGH.
+As of 2011 the Al-Noor Society of Greater Houston operates four mosques in Greater Houston.